danschlz/danschulz.github.io/books.md

 - Strauss, _Persecution and the Art of Writing_
 - Cowen, _Stubborn Attachments_
 - Machiavelli, _The Prince_
+- Wilde, _Miscellaneous Aphorisms; The Soul of Man_
 - Durant, _The Story of Philosophy_
 - Dennett, _Intution Pumps_